 - Hydration – Hydration is key.
 It is important to have enough water and keep oneself hydrated.

 - Get Moving – Regular exercise is also important for digestive health.
 Exercise helps the food move down your digestive system.
 Taking a walk after a meal may be a good idea to give the digestive system a push.

-- Probiotics as part of your daily diet – The addition of probiotics to a well – balanced diet will ensure that the digestive system is active and healthy for better absorption of nutrients and elimination of toxins and harmful substances from the body.
-Probiotics also boost immunity by activating the immune cells of the intestine and reduce risk of infections.
+- Probiotics as part of your daily diet – The addition of probiotics uses to a well-balanced diet will ensure that the digestive system is active and healthy for better absorption of nutrients and elimination of toxins and harmful substances from the body.
+Probiotics also boost immunity by activating the immune cells of the intestine and reducing the risk of infections.

-- Say NO to bad habits – Bad habits like smoking,drinking too much alcohol, or eating late nights should be avoided as much as possible.
+- Say NO to bad habits – Bad habits like smoking, drinking too much alcohol, or eating late at night should be avoided as much as possible.